Koko-66/Project1_Domus-mea-finance/README.md

 - Hover.css: for styling Contact From submit buttons
 - Affinity Designer: to resize and adjust the images for the website
 - Balsamiq: to create wireframes
-- Lighthouse extension: used to check the performance and accessibility of the website
+- Lighthouse (Chrome extension): used to check the performance and accessibility of the website
+- JS-CSS-HTML Formatter (VS Code extension): used to beautify the HTML and CSS code

 ## Testing